-MVCC is offering free GenCyber Summer Camps again this year — but this time, there are two options, a Combination Camp and an Advanced Camp.
-These camps are designed to educate high school students in grades 9-12 and teachers on the rapidly growing field of Cybersecurity — both nationally and here in the Utica/Rome area!
+MVCC’s Free GenCyber Summer Camps are back for another year!
+There are two options for participants this summer: A Beginner Camp and an Advanced Camp.
+These camps are designed to educate high school students in grades 9-12 on the rapidly growing field of Cybersecurity — both nationally and here in the Utica/Rome area!

-Teachers who would like to broaden their knowledge in the field of cybersecurity and work side-by-side with students as they complete cybersecurity exercises are encouraged to attend.
-Teachers will assemble a basic cybersecurity workstation to bring to their classroom to continue the learning process.
-Teachers who attend the camp in its entirety will be provided a stipend.
+Students who would like to broaden their knowledge in the field of cybersecurity through fun and engaging labs and other cybersecurity-related exercises are encouraged to attend.
 The camps are funded by the National Security Agency and are free of charge to all participants.

-This one-week camp is filled with hands-on activities and laboratory exercises to introduce new students and teachers to the cybersecurity field.
+This one-week camp is filled with hands-on activities and laboratory exercises to introduce new students to the cybersecurity field.
 This camp is for first-time GenCyber participants who are interested in the field of cybersecurity.
-To register for the combination camp please call 315-792-5300.

-This two-week camp is designed to expand the knowledge of students in grades 9-12 who attended last year’s GenCyber Summer Camp.
-Seats are very limited for this specialized camp, so apply today! please complete the webform to register for the advanced camp.
+This one-week camp is designed to expand the knowledge of students in grades 9-12 who attended last year’s GenCyber Summer Camp as well as students who are already familiar with Cybersecurity.
+Seats are very limited for this specialized camp, so apply today!